open-component-model/ocm-website/content/docs/getting-started/installation.md

 toc: true
 ---

+## Overview

-Install the latest release from any of
+You can install the latest release of the OCM CLI from any of of the following sources (more details below):

 - [Homebrew](https://brew.sh)
 - [Nix](https://nixos.org)